sverx/PSGlib/src/README.md

 - no return values
 - destroys AF

-**PSGCancelLoop**: sets the currently looping music to no more loops after the current
+**PSGCancelLoop**: sets the currently looping music to no more loops after the current has completed
 - no required parameters
 - no return values
 - destroys AF